TianKongBen/TheLastSwordYouWillEverNeed-Remastered/README.md

 ### FAQ
 Will you make a Forge or NeoForge version?

-Forge probably not, but NeoForge will consider it later, and at present, Forge and NeoForge can be used with the help of Sinytra Connector mod.
+Forge has been completed, and NeoForge will start working after the update to 1.20.2.

 ## 中文